-Integrating synthetic biology into wearables could expand opportunities for noninvasive monitoring of physiological status, disease states and exposure to pathogens or toxins.
-However, the operation of synthetic circuits generally requires the presence of living, engineered bacteria, which has limited their application in wearables.
+Integrating synthetic biology into wearables could expand opportunities for noninvasive monitoring of physiological status, disease states, and exposure to pathogens or toxins.
+However, the operation of synthetic circuits generally requires the presence of a living, engineered bacteria, which has limited their application in wearables.

 An international team of researchers from Wyss Institute, Harvard, MIT, and DREAMLUX, Samsara S.r.l., Italy, have developed a face mask with a lyophilized CRISPR sensor for wearable, noninvasive detection of Coronavirus (SARS-CoV-2) at room temperature within 90 min.
 The technology requires no user intervention other than the press of a button.